justinpeh97/singlish-english-nmt/README.md

 # Training Phrase Embeddings

-Artetxe et al.'s implementation of Phrase2vec, an extension of the popular word2vec will be used for training of phrase embeddings.
-The phrase2vec folder is a forked repository of the original [repository](https://github.com/artetxem/phrase2vec).
+Artetxe et al.'s implementation of Phrase2vec, an extension of the popular word2vec, will be used for training of phrase embeddings.
+The phrase2vec folder is a forked repository of [monoses](https://github.com/artetxem/monoses), a repository used for training of the popular monoses unsupervised machine translation algorithm.
+The monoses repository is used as it provides the code to run the [Phrase2vec](https://github.com/artetxem/phrase2vec) algorithm.
 All credit goes to Artetxe and his team.
 To train the phrase embeddings, simply run the following commands:

 ```
-cd monoses
+cd phrase2vec
 bash get-third-party.sh
 cd third-party/phrase2vec
 make